 Digital Invest is a blended finance program that seeks to mobilize private capital for digital connectivity infrastructure and digital financial services that strengthen open, interoperable, reliable, inclusive, and secure digital ecosystems in emerging markets.
 Digital Invest supports global investment fund managers, project developers, and other private sector partners seeking to accelerate sustainable market growth for internet service providers (ISPs) and financial technology companies (fintechs) that reduce the digital divide by serving traditionally excluded communities in developing markets.
-To learn more about partnership opportunities with USAID under the Digital Invest program, please refer to the current call for concepts, open until April 14, 2023.

 Digital Invest was announced by President Biden in June 2022 as a flagship program under the G7-led Partnership for Global Infrastructure and Investment.
 The program supports a competitive, diverse ecosystem of digital connectivity and financial service providers, promoting the growth of resilient, secure digital ecosystems in developing countries.